-Currently available on the SEED website are white papers developed by various discipline-specific workgroups and the CCT Rubric for Effective Service Delivery 2017.
+Currently available on the SEED section of the SDE website are white papers developed by various discipline-specific workgroups and the CCT Rubric for Effective Service Delivery 2017.
 Specifically, this rubric was identified for use with:

 - School Psychologists;

 - Speech and Language Pathologists;

 - Comprehensive School Counselors; and

 - School Social Workers.